frappe/erpnext/erpnext/docs/user/manual/en/customize-erpnext/articles/allow-fields-to-be-changed-after-submit.md

 <img alt="Update" class="screenshot" src="{{docs_base_url}}/assets/img/articles/allow-on-submit-3.png">

 After updating Customize Form, you should reload your ERPNext account.
-Then check form, and field to confirm it its editbale in submitted form as well.
+Then check form, and field to confirm its editable in submitted form as well.

 <!-- markdown -->